Find the answers to commonly asked questions here.

 Q: What are the hours for full-time and part-time?

 A: Full-time classes are offered anytime between 9:30 a.m. and 4:20 p.m.
 Monday through Thursday.
-Part-time program students attend classes two evenings during the week as well as generally 10 Sundays during each the Fall and Spring semesters, plus additional Sundays for final exams and makeups each semester.
-FlexTime division students are required to attend classes on-campus for 10 Sundays for each of the Fall and Spring semesters, 7 Sundays for the Summer semester, plus an additional Sunday for final exams each semester and any makeup Sunday that may be required.
-Students must attend one summer semester, generally 7 weeks of Sunday classes plus an additional Sunday for final exams and any makeup Sunday that may be required.
+Part-time program students attend classes two evenings during the week as well as Sundays during each the Fall and Spring semesters.
+FlexTime division students are required to attend classes on-campus on Sundays for the Fall and Spring semesters, as well as the Summer semester.
+Students must attend one summer semester.
 The remainder of classwork is completed asynchronously, allowing students to complete the work when and where it fits their individual schedules.
-Subsequently, FlexTime students will be able to take up to 20 credits of entirely online courses during the third and final years
+Subsequently, All students are eligible to take up to 20 credits of entirely online courses during the third and final years.

 Q: Does Touro Law offer summer courses?